Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

-Nurses are in a unique position to address this dual epidemic, but they must gain clinical skills and knowledge in both the assessment and management of addiction risk and best practices for safe opioid prescribing.
-A comprehensive approach that supports safe and effective pain management without increasing patient risk for addiction must become a priority in every clinical practice setting.
+Nurses are in a unique position to address this dual epidemic with the right clinical skills and knowledge in assessment and management of addiction risk and best practices for safe opioid prescribing.
+A comprehensive approach that supports safe and effective pain management without increasing patient risk for addiction must be priority in every clinical practice setting.

 NOTE: Complete URLs for references retrieved from online sources are provided in the PDF of this course.

 American Academy of Family Physicians (AAFP).
 (2021).
 Safe use, storage, and disposal of opioid drugs.
 Retrieved from https://familydoctor.org

 American Association of Nurse Anesthesiology (AANA).
 (2021).
 Signs and behaviors of impaired colleagues.
 Retrieved from https://www.aana.com

 American Psychiatric Association.
 (2021).
 Help with addiction and substance use disorder.
 Retrieved from https://www.psychiatry.org

 American Society of Addiction Medicine (ASAM).
 (2021).
 Definition of addiction.
 Retrieved from https://www.asam.org

 American Society of Addiction Medicine (ASAM).
 (2012).
 Public policy statement on measures to counteract prescription drug diversion, misuse, and addiction.
 Retrieved from https://www.asam.org